-Projects are classified for environmental review purposes during Project Scoping.
+Projects are classified for environmental review during Project Scoping.
 This process is documented using WSDOT's Environmental Review Summary (ERS) for WSDOT led projects.
-Also influencing a project's classification and scope are planning tools and studies such as corridor sketches, the development of Planning Environmental Linkage (PEL) studies (Chapter 200), and Practical Solutions (Design Manual Chapter 1100).
 Local agency scoping is handled differently, according to each local jurisdiction's process.
 Chapter 300 contains a detailed description of the NEPA and SEPA classification systems.
-The NEPA or SEPA classification reflects the level of potential environmental impact and controls the type of environmental document as shown below.
+The NEPA or SEPA classification reflects the level of potential environmental impact or controversy and controls the type of environmental document as shown below.

-- Class I projects require an EIS. - Class II projects are Categorically Excluded from the NEPA process or Categorically Exempt from the SEPA process.
+- Class I projects require an EIS and result in a Record of Decision (ROD). - Class II projects are Categorically Excluded from the NEPA process or Categorically Exempt from the SEPA process.
 For FHWA projects, NEPA Categorical Exclusions are documented with WSDOT's CE Checklist (aka the ERS/ECS).
 FTA and FRA use CE worksheets to document their decisions.
 For local agency projects see the Local Agency Guidelines M 36-63.
 If you need access to the appropriate form to document a NEPA CE contact your HQ environmental staff. - Class III projects require a NEPA Environmental Assessment (EA) or a SEPA Environmental Checklist to determine project impacts.
 Depending on level of impact from these documents, an EA results in a Finding of No Significant Impacts (FONSI) or a Notice of Intent to develop an EIS (if project impacts are found to be significant).
 Similarly, an Environmental Checklist leads to a Determination of Non-Significance (DNS), or a Determination of Significance (DS) and Scoping Notice to draft an EIS.
 (WAC 197-11-310).